KPZ equation from ASEP plus general speed-change drift: Outline of the main arguments

 This is the vague idea in proving Theorem \ref{theorem:main}.
 There are other important details, however, to take care of.
 For example, we need to make sure that our estimates for the error { $(\t,\x)\mapsto N^{1/2}\overline{\mathfrak{q}}[\tau_{\x}\eta_{\t}]\mathbf{Z}^{N}_{\t,\x}$} are in a sufficiently strong topology to be able to rigorously forget it when computing the large-$N$ limit of $\mathbf{Z}^{N}$.
 We also need strong enough space-time regularity for $\mathbf{Z}^{N}$.
 Sections \ref{section:mainproof}, \ref{section:bgp}, and \ref{section:propproofs} address these points.
 Next, our square-root cancellation bound for $(\ell_{\mathrm{av}},\tau_{\mathrm{av}})$-scale averages also requires knowing that the distribution of the particle system, when localized to such scales, is sufficiently close to some convex combination of product Bernoulli measures.
-(Indeed, it is only then would stability of said measures under the driven process be useful.)
-This is dealt with in Section \ref{section:tools}.
-Finally, Section \ref{section:bgphlproof} deals with making precise the previous three paragraphs.
+(Indeed, it is only then would stability of said measures, as in Section \ref{subsubsection:papermethod}, under the driven process be useful.)
+This is treated in Section \ref{section:tools}, as is the key square-root cancellation bound for space-time averages that we mentioned above (and that we described in Section \ref{subsubsection:papermethod}).
+Section \ref{section:bgphlproof} deals with making precise everything else in this section.